gve-sw/GVE_DevNet_WebexDevicesExecutiveRoomQuadCamSwitcherMacro/README.md

 ```
 const MAP_CAMERA_SOURCE_IDS = [1,1,1,1,2,2,2,2];
 ```
-- overviewShowDouble: Defines what is shown on the far end (the video the main codec sends into the call or conference) when in "overview" mode where nobody is speaking or there is no prominent speaker detected by any of the microphones.
+- overviewShowDouble: Defines what is shown to the far end (the video the main codec sends into the call or conference) when in "overview" mode where nobody is speaking or there is no prominent speaker detected by any of the microphones.
 The example below shows how to enable that the two inputs defined in OVERVIEW_DOUBLE_SOURCE_IDS are shown side by side.
 ```
 const overviewShowDouble = true
 ```